 Maize Plant Discipleship

 Maize Plant Discipleship is a scripturally-based learning resource formulated in response to the research cited herein.
 The resource is rooted in an apostolic model: The things you have heard me say in the presence of many witnesses entrust to reliable people who will also be qualified to teach others.

-- It is simultaneously being prepared for publication as a series of 16 short handbooks that can be economically reproduced in local contexts.
+- Maize Plant Discipleship is being published as a series of 16 modules, available to in a variety of formats, including e-learning, digital downloads and printed handbooks that can be economically reproduced in local contexts.

 - The resource is potentially suitable for use formal and informal settings including small learning groups, lay training, missionary training, Bible schools and so on.

 If you are interested in utilising the resource, including translation, republication and use in small learning groups, please contact the author.